laffan/simple-tileset-generator/README.md

 # Simple Tileset Generator

-A browser-based tool for creating pixel art tilesets.
-Select shapes, patterns, and colors to generate tilesets for use in games or creative projects.
+A browser-based tool for creating tilesets.

 [Try it out!](https://laffan.github.io/simple-tileset-generator/)

-## Getting Started

-Open `index.html` in a web browser.
-No installation required.

-## Features
+## Basics

 ### Tile Size

 Select from preset sizes (8, 16, 32, 64, 128, 256) or enter a custom size.
-Preset sizes work best with pattern grids.
+(Preset sizes work best if you're going to use pattern tiles and want to avoid anti-aliasing.)

-### Shapes

-The left panel contains available shapes.
-Each row in the generated tileset represents one selected shape, with columns for each color.

-**Shape Controls:**
-- Check/uncheck shapes to include them
-- Use "all" or "none" links for quick selection
-- Hover over a shape to reveal: duplicate (+), edit (pencil), delete (-), reorder (drag handle)

-### Patterns

-Patterns work like shapes but use pixel-based designs.
-They appear below shapes in the generated tileset.

-### Colors

-**Selected Colors:** View current colors as swatches (click to remove) or switch to Hex Input for manual entry.

-**Add Colors:**
-- **Picker** - HSL color wheel with hue/opacity sliders
-- **Palettes** - Pre-made color palettes from various sources
-- **Swatches** - Procedurally generated color grid

-### Preview

-The preview shows your generated tileset.
-Enable "Fit" to scale the preview to fit the available space.

 ### Tile Tester